First mistake: currency exchange at the airport.

 The world is going “cashless” and some countries such as Sweden and Norway already largely are.
-Where travelers might expect to see “no card” signs, they now find “no cash” warnings.
-But that’s not everywhere.
+Where travelers might expect to see “cash only” signs, they now find “we don’t aceept cash” warnings.

-Hot tip: Google is a great way to get instant currency exchange rate updates.
+Google is a great way to get instant currency exchange rate updates, for a general ballpark.
 Simply searching “1 GBP to USD”, or “500 INR to HKD” will show you a real time estimate.
 You can see roughly how much you should be getting for any amount.

 - To use your debit card to make one large withdrawal at your destination.